sagemathinc/cocalc-doc/source/chatgpt.rst

    :align: center
    :alt: custom help at sign-in page

-   custom help at sign-in page
+   ChatGPT help at sign-in page

 ####################################
 ChatGPT in Chat Rooms and Side Chat